natek0/RL-Hedging/README.md

 # hedgerl: RL and classical hedging of a short index option book under transaction costs

 A dealer is structurally short options from customer flow and has to hedge them under transaction costs.
-This repo asks a narrow question with careful controls: **does a learned hedging policy beat the cost-aware practitioner baselines (Whalley-Wilmott bands, Leland's adjusted delta), on the same paths, and does the edge survive when the market does not follow the model it was trained on?**
+This repo asks: **does a learned hedging policy beat the cost-aware practitioner baselines (Whalley-Wilmott bands, Leland's adjusted delta), on the same paths, and does the edge survive when the market does not follow the model it was trained on?**